Mastercard/flow/assert/assert-junit5/README.md

 Native failure (or an extension suppressing an exception) never rewrites Flow History;
 missing processing is not success.
 Fatal/protocol faults stop admission rather than pretend normal completion.

+Audited fan-in, identical-message aliases and valid intra-flow bindings are now enabled.
+Canonical order-only constraints group producers by destination **Flow**, including different fields/messages and every destination of a multi-destination producer.
+Identical **Message** participants include readers as well as writers, so a destination cannot consume an alias while another producer mutates it.
+Only scheduling pairs are deduplicated: every binding still performs synchronous peer/get/mutation/set on its original producer thread, with no replay or rollback.
+Order-only constraints do not change `History` eligibility; a failed A alone does not suppress otherwise eligible B. Hidden shared backing and callback state still require resource auditing, not just distinct message identities.

+T29 tests hold A's own resource while independent D progresses, then check literal serial/native payloads and operation counts.
+With A writing X/Y, B writing X and C writing Y, B/C can overlap after A; the connected component is not serialized.
+Publication planning is exercised through core admission at capacities 1, 2 and 5.

+Native **reporting-enabled T30 remains blocked by ticket 23**.
+After run-owned reporting is enabled, the real factory/Launcher must repeat peer/get/mutation/set/ set-after faults under accumulation against the serial/core oracle: partial writes, later-message publication/comparisons, callback counts and producer threads, original primary cause, order-only versus genuine dependency outcomes, and safely finalized report payloads/cleanup.
+Include valid intra-flow updates and masks.
+Current API and native immediate-failure checks, plus core `NEVER`/`QUIETLY` coverage of all five stages, do not satisfy that remaining native integration gate.

 Native inline completion is supported; there is no second body pool or idle-worker estimate.
 At 12/20 Jupiter may execute inline before filling the 24-grant bound; the